nizonrox/Hardstuck-bot/README.md

 # Discord Bot v3.1.2
-The bot was named Hardstuck as a discord meme, coded by NizonRox.
+The bot was named Hardstuck as a discord meme, coded by NizonRox.<br />
+npm.install contains the needed programs/modules to efficiently use this bot.<br />

 ### What does this bot do?
 HardStuck is here to keep track of planned custom events helt on a discord server between friends,<br />